adrianomars/TurretXY/README.md

   <img src="/images/PBxRegisters.PNG" width = 200>
   <img src="/images/PBxRegistersAF.PNG" width = 200>
 </div>
-Each GPIO was successfully assigned the appropiate mode and if necessary, alternate functions.
+Each GPIO was successfully assigned the appropiate mode and if necessary, alternate functions too.

 #### Dual channel ADC initialization and readings
 To test that the dual channel ADC initialized, the debugger was used to check that each register was configured correctly after the full initialization.
 Testing the ADC readings involved printing the ADC values to the serial monitor.